On Helly numbers of exponential lattices: Proof of Theorem

 Consider the point $w=(x(u),y(v))$ of $L(\alpha)$.
 Since $uv$ is non-vertical, we have $w \notin \{u,v\}$.
 We claim that $w$ is in the interior of $P$, contradicting the assumption that $P$ is empty in $L(\alpha)$.
 Since $uv$ is of type IV, the point $u$ lies below the row containing~$w$.
 However, since $p$ is contained in an edge of $P$ and $P$ is in the slice, the boundary of $P$ intersects this row to the left of $w$.
 Analogously, $v$ is to the right of the column containing $w$ and thus the boundary of $P$ intersects this column above $w$.
 Then, however, $w$ lies in the interior of $P$. \end{proof}

 Finally, we can now finish the proof of Theorem~\ref{thm-upperBound}.

 \begin{proof}[Proof of Theorem~\ref{thm-upperBound}] First, we observe that if all vertices of $P$ lie on two columns of $L(\alpha)$, then $P$ can have at most four vertices.
 So we assume that this is not the case.
 Let $u$ be the leftmost vertex of $P$ with the highest $y$-coordinate among all leftmost vertices of~$P$.
 Let $e_1$ and $e_2$ be the edges of $P$ incident to $u$.
-We denote the other edge of $P$ incident to $e_1$ as $e$.
+We denote the other edge of $P$ adjacent to $e_1$ as $e$ and the other edge of $P$ adjacent to $e_2$ as $e'$.
 We also use $t_I$, $t_{II}$, $t_{III}$, and $t_{IV}$ to denote the number of edges of $P$ of type I, II, III, and IV, respectively.

 First, assume that $e_1$ is vertical.
 If $e_2$ is horizontal, then, since $u$ is the top vertex of~$e_1$ and $P$ is not contained in two columns of $L(\alpha),$ the point $(\alpha \cdot x(u),y(u)/\alpha)$ of $L(\alpha)$ lies in the interior of $P$, which is impossible as $P$ is empty in $L(\alpha)$.